 As the anesthetic wears off, the patient will be given painkillers to relieve the pain.

-- How to use the medications which have been prescribed
+- How to use the prescribed medications

-- When to come for a follow-up visit
+- When to attend a follow-up visit

 - When to call the doctor